tc39/proposal-deep-path-properties-for-record/README.md

 const two = { b.c: 2, ...one };

-// Does this fail, or create a record that looks like:
+// Does this fail, or create a Record that looks like:
 // #{ a: 1, b: { c: 2 } }
 ```